LamakerOfficial/help-center/_posts/minecraft/general/2021-09-06-server-softwares.md

 ## Minecraft Bedrock

 ### Pocketmine(PMMP)
 [Pocketmine](https://www.pocketmine.net) is a lightweight Minecraft Bedrock server software.
-It supports Pocketmine plugins and Multi world Systems.
+It supports Pocketmine plugins and multiworld system.

 ### Altay
 Altay is an optimized fork of Pocketmine(PMMP).
 It contains many extra features and supports all Pocketmine plugins.